The 25 Best Astrophotography Targets for a 135mm Lens

 Want to learn all aspects of astrophotography in the most efficient way possible?

-The Galactic Course includes a LIFETIME membership that gives you unlimited access to all current and upcoming astrophotography content.
+The Galactic Course includes a membership that gives you unlimited access to all our premium astrophotography content including all courses and all processing guides.
 Make life-long friends and learn at your own pace, and get tips from instructors who want to see you succeed and progress under the night sky.

 VI - The Seagull Nebula (IC 2177)